exec:java

 is true

-<=0 means to not timeout (i.e. wait indefinitely for threads to
+.
+A value <=0 means to not timeout (i.e. wait indefinitely for threads to finish).
+Following a timeout, a warning will be logged.

 Note: properly coded threads should terminate upon interruption but some threads may prove problematic: as the VM does interrupt daemon threads, some code may not have been written to handle interruption properly.
 For example java.util.Timer is known to not handle interruptions in JDK <= 1.6.
 So it is not possible for us to infinitely wait by default otherwise maven could hang.
 A sensible default value has been chosen, but this default value may change in the future based on user feedback.